 WHAT IS TIKTOK?

 TikTok—originally Musical.ly—owned by Chinese company Bytedance experienced a 180% growth during COVID-19.
-Originally used mostly to create short dance, lip-sync, comedy and talent videos, today there are all sorts of video on TikTok.
-Some young people are using it to advocate for issues and causes and others are participating in TikTok Challenges!
-Available in over 150 countries, TikTok has over 1 billion users, and has been downloaded over 175 million times in the United States alone.
+Originally mainly used to create short dance, lip-sync, comedy, and talent videos, today there are all sorts of videos on TikTok.
+Some young people use it to advocate for issues and causes, while others participate in TikTok Challenges!
+Available in over 150 countries, TikTok has over 1.4 billion monthly active users and is projected to reach 1.8 billion by the end of 2023.
 Be sure to see: TikTok and Online Safety: What Parents Should Know.

 TikTok 101